matthewhenry1/thread-batch/README.md

 # Thread & Batch

-Python3 mechanism for splitting a count in threads or batches.
+Python3 & JavaScript mechanism for splitting a count in threads or batches.

 ## Batch